WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Binary/BE01/README.md

 error: invalid zip file with overlapped components (possible zip bomb)
 ```

-I then tried using `7zip` which was able to repair the zip archive:
+I next tried using `7zip` which was able to repair the zip archive:

 ```console
 root@osboxes:~/Downloads/be01/_chicken.pdf.extracted# 7z x egg.zip